ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-02.md

 In these minutes, the speaker touches on alternative frameworks like Astro for content sites, Remix for nested routes, and Next.js for broader adoption.
 They highlight that each solution addresses distinct pain points, whether it’s partial hydration or a conventional directory-based approach.

-A second paragraph examines how SolidStart positions itself among these.
+This section examines how SolidStart positions itself among these.
 The framework unifies many advanced SSR ideas but remains unopinionated about data libraries or routers.
 By discussing the strengths and quirks of each competitor, the speaker showcases where SolidStart’s strengths lie—particularly in signals, server functions, and flexible routing.

 ### 02:12:00 - 02:18:00 - Caching Strategies and Resource Invalidation